tomzx/blog.tomrochette.com-content/agi/papers/eliezer-yudkowsky-levels-of-organization-in-general-intelligence/article.md

 # Overview

+* The most important skill an AI develop can have is knowing what not to program

 ## Mistakes in AI
 * Implementing a process too close to the token level - trying to implement a high-level process without implementing the underlying layers of organization
 * The failure to distinguish between things that can be hardwired and things that must be learned